dianecandler/bvApp/README.md

 * GitHub  https://github.com/dianecandler/bvApp

 # Minimum Requirements
-- [ ] Must use React.JS in some way
+- [x] Must use React.JS in some way

-- [ ] Must use Node and Express Web Server
+- [x] Must use Node and Express Web Server

-- [ ] Must be backed by MySQL or MongoDB Dabase with Sequelize or Mongoose ORM
+- [X] Must be backed by MySQL or MongoDB Dabase with Sequelize or Mongoose ORM -[x] MongoDB
+    -[x] Mongoose

-- [ ] Must have GET and POST routes for retrieving and adding new data
+- [] Must have GET and POST routes for retrieving and adding new data

-- [ ] Must be deployed using Heroku  (with Data)
+- [] Must be deployed using Heroku  (with Data)

-- [ ] Must utilize two "new to me" libraries, packages, or technologies
+- [] Must utilize two "new to me" libraries, packages, or technologies -[]
+    -[]

-- [ ] Must allow for or involve the authentication of users in some way.
+- [] Must allow for or involve the authentication of users in some way.

-- [ ] Must have a polished frontend/UI
+- [x] Must have a polished frontend/UI

-- [ ] Must have folder structure that meets MVC Paradigm
+- [x] Must have folder structure that meets MVC Paradigm
+    * Components are in individual files with CSS

 - [ ] Must meet good quality coding standards